 Cavapoo Breed Characteristics

-If you are considering a Cavapoo, you want to know as much as you can about the breed and how it will fit in to your family.
-You can rest assured that the Cavapoo is a family dog, a friendly animal, and one that will put up with and enjoy the attention of children.
+If you are considering buying one you want to know as much as you can about the breed and how it will fit into your family.
+You can rest assured that they are a family dog, a friendly animal, and one that will put up with and enjoy the attention of children.

 As with all hybrid dogs, it is worth remembering that the characteristics of the parents will influence the nature of the puppy.
 For this reason, it is recommended you use a reputable breeder, never buy from a pet shop, and check out the credentials of your breeder in advance.